Emotions can be tricky.

 I recently read of a concept that, for me, really nailed the true nature of emotions.
 It’s something the Taoists call “the ten thousand joys and the ten thousand sorrows”, which is what they believe we cycle through on a daily basis.
 We are constantly feeling little ups and little downs, which we could check in the “joys” or “sorrows” column if we were keeping track, but we so rarely pay attention to that depth of feeling.
 So all of our ten thousand daily emotions just get poured into one giant pot, and we become oblivious to the fact that we haven’t really paid attention to what we were feeling on a subtle level for the past thirty-five years or so.
 We label ourselves generally happy or generally sad, or mostly pissed-off, but the other 9, 999 emotions we feel every day get forgotten about, overlooked.
 This is an incredibly widespread phenomenon in our culture.

-In my mindfulness group last week we talked about that thing that happens every now and then, when you’re just wandering down the street, or throwing items in your grocery cart, nothing spectacularly out of the ordinary, when suddenly you’re struck by a fleeting moment of profound peace or happiness so powerful it feels like a jolt straight to your heart.
-And the first thing we do is think, “Whoa!
+In my mindfulness group last week we talked about that thing that happens every now and then, when you’re just wandering down the sidewalk, nothing happening spectacularly out of the ordinary, when suddenly you’re struck by a fleeting moment of profound peace or happiness so powerful it feels like a jolt straight to the heart.
+The first thing I used to do when something like that happens was to think, “Whoa!
 Where’d that come from?
-What was I doing to elicit that?
 How long will it last?
 Why can’t I always feel that?
-How sad that it won’t stay…” essentially crushing the life out of a totally pure moment of euphoric emotion that wasn’t meant to be analyzed or understood, just received with gratitude.
+Sad that it can’t stay…” essentially crushing the life out of a totally pure moment of euphoric emotion that wasn’t meant to be analyzed or understood, just received with gratitude.
+Most of those in my mindfulness group agreed they were occasionally guilty of the same.

 We are so aggravating at times, aren’t we?